 Because TSVs can operate at extremely high speeds, a simpler coding technique could be helpful for quickly correcting the occurred faults.
 Instead of detecting a limited number of faults, this coding technique should alert the system when multiple faults occur.
 This could help the system deciding how to perform the testing in order to understand the defect patterns or using algorithm-based methods to avoid the defected regions.
 Therefore, in this paper, we propose a new coding method named Two Dimensional Parity Product Code (2D-PPC) which is specially designed for correcting and detecting faults in TSV-based links.
+This work was presented in part at APPCAS 2019 [26].
 The contributions of this paper are as follows:

 - 2D Parity Product Code (2D-PPC) offers one-bit correction and at least two bits detection.
 With the same with of two dimension, 2D-PPC could be consider as an extended version of Orthogonal Latin Square code [25].
 A Monte-Carlo simulation shows that 2D-PPC could detect an extremely higher number of bit-flips. - Light-weight design of the proposed 2D-PPC's encoder and decoder.
 Design of 2D-PPC shows lower delay values than Hamming and SECDED.
 Even with 64 data bit-width, the delay sum of the encoder and decoder is 1.40 ns which is reasonably small.
 Moreover, the encoder has the ability to self-detect faults on its own circuit. - The complexity and delay function of the encoding and decoding processes are presented.
-Here, the delay complexity is only $O(log_2(\sqrt{n}))$ while it is $O(log_2(n))$ for Hamming and SECDED (n is the input's bit-width).
+Here, the delay complexity is only $\mathcal{O}(\log_2(\sqrt{n}))$ while it is $\mathcal{O}(\log_2(n))$ for Hamming and SECDED (n is the input's bit-width).